Santiago de los Caballeros: 2022 Census

-As of 2022 Dominican Republic population census, the city of Santiago de los Caballeros had 771,262 inhabitans.
+As of 2022 Dominican Republic population census, the city of Santiago de los Caballeros had 771,262 inhabitants.
 However, unlike the 2010 census, the District of Baitoa doesn't count as city population.
 However, the west part of the municipal core that included the neighborhood of Ingenio Arriba and Cienfiegos, were divided and created as municipal district in 2018.

 Districts

 As of 2022, The city has the following subdivisions: